 - Agent or full path of data to be deleted

-- Date range calendar selector for the period of data to be destroyed
+- The date range of data to be destroyed

-After you submit the ticket, Datto Technical Support will confirm that they can access the device drives and confirm that they can see the data to be removed.
-After the deletion and the destruction of the drives are carried out, Technical Support will confirm the destruction, as well the removal of data from both primary and secondary offsite storage, then send you a document that states that the process was completed.
+After you submit the ticket, Datto Technical Support will ensure that they can access the device drives and verify that they can see the data to be removed.
+After Datto has destroyed the data on the drives, Technical Support will confirm the destruction, as well as the removal of any replicated data from primary and secondary offsite storage locations.
+Datto will then send you a document that certifies that we have completed the process.